 Veterans Programs

-Minutes and proceedings of the Special Committee on Veterans Affairs No. 43 of the House of Commons.
-The Committee worked on an act respecting loans to veterans in order to assist in their establishment in business and professionally following disarmament.
-It is noteworthy that the Committee also recommended the House of Commons to consider the creation of assistance, similar to that introduced for veterans, to be extended to former members of the Merchant Marine.
+The Committee worked on an act that would extend loans to veterans in order to assist them in establishing themselves in business or professionally following their discharge.
+Notably, the Committee recommended that the House of Commons consider the extension of veterans' benefits to former members of the Merchant Marine.

 War Veterans Allowance Act, 1952